Zzzzhen1/Funky_Pendulum/README.md

 3. EasyButton
 4. math

-For uploading the Arduino code to the Arduino Board,
+For uploading the Arduino code to the Arduino Board, you need to either use Arduino IDE or PlatformIO(not compatible yet) to download the above libraries and then upload the code to the microcontroller.

+## Useful Tips during your practical

+4. Possible changes that can be made in the program and how can students revert their changes.
+(In both python and Arduino)

 ## Experiment Setup